jasonmit/ember-dompurify/README.md

 ### Advanced (custom stateful hooks)

 DOMPurify exposes a number of useful hooks.
-These hooks can be leveraged to initiate transforms on the HTML you are sanitizing, such as always inserting `target="_blank"` if the element type implements `target` (i.e., `HTMLAnchorElement`).
+These hooks can be leveraged to initiate transforms on the HTML you are sanitizing, such as always inserting `target="_blank"` on all `HTMLAnchorElement` elements.

 ```js
 // app/dompurify-hooks/target-blank.js (built-in but an example of the public API)